- Average estimate: if using up 7 grams per hour, 1kg lasts approx 140 hours per spool, or 4-5 weeks for average user.

 A factory-fresh spool of filament promises possibilities, but eyeing it up doesn’t really give you a sense of how much you can print with 1 kg of filament, or how long it will last.
 Should you make the most of a multi-spool deal, or settle for one 1KG roll?

-Whether you’re partial to printing full-sized Master Chief helmets, furnishing your friends and family with adorable flower pots, or churning out batches of miniatures for tabletop gaming, we’ve got you covered.
-First things first, how long does a 1 kg spool of FDM filament generally last?
+So, whether you’re printing full-sized Master Chief helmets, flower pots, or churning out batches of miniatures for tabletop gaming, this article has you covered.

-How Long Does a 1KG Roll of Filament Lasts?
+So, How Long Does a 1kg Spool of Filament Last?

 From there, we can calculate how long it will take to use up a 1 kg spool of filament:

-To summarize, a 1 kg spool of filament can last anywhere from a week to six months, depending on how often a printer is used.
+To summarize, a 1 kg spool of filament can last anywhere from a week to six months, depending on how often you use your 3D printer.

 How Much Can You Print With 1kg filament?